Workday Glossary

 - Period Activity Pay – Pay for work tied to a defined period or activity (for example, a special assignment or short‑term academic role).

-- Spend Authorization – A request in Workday to get a monetary advance for expected costs (such as travel or conference expenses).
+- Spend Authorization – A request in Workday to get pre‑approval for expected costs (such as travel or conference expenses), which can later be linked to expense reports.

-- Spend Category – A worktag that describes the type of goods or services being purchased (for example, office supplies or travel).
+- Spend Category – A Workday tag that describes the type of goods or services being purchased (for example, office supplies or travel).

 - Work Study – A type of student employment funded by specific programs, tracked in Workday with its own rules and costing.